 Geoffrey Morrison/CNET

-Now playing: Watch this: How to buy the best home theater projector
+Watch this: How to buy the best home theater projector

 A little thing called light

 A TV is going to create a much brighter image than any projector, one that holds up better in bright rooms.
-This obviously hasn't persuaded me to switch to a TV, but full disclosure: I use black-out curtains in my TV room.
+This obviously hasn't persuaded me to switch to a TV, but full disclosure: I use blackout curtains in my TV room.
 Most people probably aren't willing to make that sacrifice.

 Sorry, projectors, but TVs are winning

 It pains me to say it, but for most people TVs are now a better option than projectors.
 This was somewhat true when I said the opposite a few years ago, but it's definitely true now.
 Unless you're willing to make sacrifices to your living situation, the slightly smaller screen of a TV is going to be easier to live with.
-And in the case of OLED and many of the best-performing LCD and QLED TVs, the image quality will be significantly better too, especially with HDR.
+And in the case of OLED, and many of the best-performing LCD and QLED TVs, the image quality will be significantly better too, especially with HDR.

-These days projector ownership means sacrificing a variety of things, like image quality, livability, possibly price, all in the name of the largest possible image.
+These days, projector ownership means sacrificing a variety of things, like image quality, livability, possibly price, all in the name of the largest possible image.
 Don't get me wrong, a huge image is awesome, but it's a lot harder to justify now, given how much better and cheaper truly huge TVs have gotten.

 This isn't to say projectors have stagnated.
 They continue to get brighter, and their contrast and color capabilities keep improving.
-Models using lasers and LEDs, while still often behind in performance compared to their UHP-lamp siblings, keep getting better and dropping in price.
+Models using lasers and LEDs, while still often behind in performance compared with their UHP-lamp siblings, keep getting better and dropping in price.

-As well as covering TV and other display tech, Geoff does photo tours of cool museums and locations around the world, including nuclear submarinesmassive aircraft carriersmedieval castles, epic 10,000 mile road trips, and more.
+As well as covering TV and other display tech, Geoff does photo tours of things like cool museums and locations around the world, including nuclear submarinesmassive aircraft carriersmedieval castles, epic 10,000-mile road trips, and more.
 Check out Tech Treks for all his tours and adventures.

-He wrote a bestselling sci-fi novel about city-size submarines, along with a sequel.
-You can follow his adventures on Instagram and his YouTube channel.
+He wrote a bestselling sci-fi novel about city-size submarines, and also Budget Travel for Dummies.
+You can follow him on Instagram and YouTube.